-The Company's four standing committees are the Audit Committee, the Compensation and Nomination Committee, the Reserves Committee and the Executive Board (Executive Committee).
+As of December 31, 2015, the Company's four standing committees are the Audit Committee, the Compensation and Nomination Committee, the Reserves Committee and the Executive Board (Executive Committee).
+The Executive Board is represented by John Bell, Chairman only and it held no meetings in 2015.
 The Strategic Risk Committee was terminated in November 2014 and its functions assumed by the Board.